 Depending on the location of the tumor and other factors, doctors use different tests to diagnose neuroblastoma.
 Often these texts include x-rays or other imaging, like CT scans or MRIs, to determine the location and size of the neuroblastoma tumor.
 In about 90% of neuroblastoma cases, tumor cells produce elevated levels of hormones.
 The hormones are broken down by the body into acids called HVA and VMA, which are eliminated from the body in the urine.
 To diagnose neuroblastoma, your child may need to give a urine sample to evaluate HVA and VMA levels.
+High HVA to VMA ratio may indicate an undifferentiated, unfavorable tumor whereas a high VMA level may represent a more differentiated, less aggressive tumor.
 In addition, a complete blood count (CBC) and chemistry panel will give more information about kidney and liver function.

 Once doctors have located the tumor, they take a biopsy to confirm the diagnosis and to develop the best treatment plan.
 Doctors will perform surgery to remove either part or the entirety of the tumor.
 Following surgery, a healthcare team will identify the exact type of tumor and its particular characteristics.
 These factors are important in determining the best treatment for your child.
 In some children, neuroblastoma will have spread to the bone marrow by the time of diagnosis.
 To evaluate your child, the healthcare team will perform a bone marrow aspirate and a bone marrow biopsy on both hips.